grapycalpis/iQ-Studio/tutorials/sdks/iqs-streampipe/README.md

 In this section, we describe how to use custom models and video inputs with iqs-streampipe.

+# What you need？

+1. At least one UVC camera
+    - 1080p/30fps (1920x1080 pixels)
+    - MJPEG compression format
+    > Due to limited bandwidth, do not use more than 3 UVC cameras at once.
+2. At least one MP4 video uses the H.264 codec.

 ## How to modify the content displayed, please refer to the `config.json` file in the current directory.

 1. Navigate to the iqs-streampipe directory.and check the file in your current directory.

     ```bash
-    cd tutorials/integrations/iqs-streampipe/
+    cd tutorials/sdks/iqs-streampipe/
-    ls
     ```

     ![image.png](./fig/image1.png)